 Memorabilia of Oscar Wilde’s Friends From World War I

-Oscar Wilde, essential figure of the fin de siècle though he was, joked with Robert Ross that he would not outlive it.
-Oscar, who was usually right about everything, wasn’t far wrong: he died in November 1900.
+Oscar Wilde, essential figure of the fin de siècle (end of the century) thought he was, joked with Robert Ross that he would not outlive it.
+Oscar, who was usually right about everything, wasn’t far wrong on this score: he died in November 1900.

 Although the Mark Samuels Lasner Collection is usually associated with first editions, periodicals, works on paper, manuscripts, and correspondence from the second half of the nineteenth century in Britain, it is also rich in material from the period of the First World War, some of it with transatlantic connections.

 Many of the documents in the exhibition are connected with leading figures in the Wilde story such as Robert Ross, Frank Harris, Harry Marillier, Ellen Terry, Max Beerbohm, Edward Burne-Jones, George Bernard Shaw, Mrs. John Lane, May Morris, Wilfrid Scawen Blunt, Katharine Tynan, and Olive Custance.

 So in keeping with my current theme of digitally documented history, I am pleased to recommend this archive.

 If you have ever been to a similar display at a museum or library, you’ll know the difficulty, and sometimes frustration, of peering through vitrines at ephemera.
 The advantage of an online exhibition is that documents can be examined at leisure, and up close.
 No bus fare required.
 No admission fee.
 No standing in line.

 VISIT THE SITE:

 “We will remember them”: An Exhibition of First World War Materials from the Mark Samuels Lasner Collection.